 Getting Started with Smart PDF Viewer

-This section briefly explains how to include Blazor Smart PDF Viewer component in your Blazor Web App using Visual Studio and Visual Studio code.
+This article briefly explains how to include Blazor Smart PDF Viewer component in your Blazor Web App using Visual Studio and Visual Studio Code.

 Prerequisites